 Community Health Major

-Completion of the community health major establishes eligibility to sit for the Certified Health Education Specialist (CHES) examination.
+Completion of the Community Health undergraduate degree establishes eligibility to sit for the Certified Health Education Specialist (CHES) examination.
 The CHES exam measures the possession, application, and interpretation of knowledge essential to the practice of community health/health education.
 The CHES certification is a national standard for health education practice and assists employers in identifying qualified health education practitioners.

 Interested students may also complete additional courses and apply for provisional certification for the Certified Family Life Educator (CFLE) program accredited by the National Council on Family Relations.